ShafayetSadi/digital-electronics/k-map.md

 * Groups may wrap around the table.
 Like the leftmost cell in a row may be grouped with the rightmost cell in that row.
 Similar for columns also.
 * Number of groups should be as few as possible.

+## Why is gray code used in K-Map?

+Gray code ensures that only one bit changes between adjacent cells.
+This characteristic is important because it simplifies the process of identifying and grouping of common terms in the K-Map.
+It also enhances the efficiency by reducing the change of errors during simplification process.

 ## Examples

 ### Example 0